Braicce/ScannerPort-Python/README.md

 Project made in classes of TCM Academy.
 Credits for @hmaverickadams

 To run:
-python3 PortScanner.py <ip or hostname>
+python3 PortScanner.py IP or Hostname